Golf Tutorials

 The True Causes of Early Extension

 To fix this, you have to understand why your body is choosing to do it.
 It’s not just a bad habit, it's a reaction.
 Your body is trying to solve a problem, and early extension is its go-to solution.
-The causes usually fall into one of three buckets: physical limitations, swing path issues, or misconceptions about generating power.
+The causes usually fall into one of three categories: physical limitations, swing path issues, or misconceptions about generating power.

 Category 1: Physical Limitations (The "Can't" Problem)